lizraeli/lev-izraelit/src/content/covid-case-tracker-1.md

 # Introduction

 In this series of articles we will use the [New York Times Covid-19 dateset](https://github.com/nytimes/covid-19-data) to create a case tracker, in which we will display data as a time series of the US, by state or by county.
-The complete web app is available on GitHub - [covid-19-us](https://github.com/lizraeli/covid-19-us) and an live version is hosted at http://covid19-us.levizraelit.com.
-We will use React and Typescript along with libraries for UI and chart visualization.
-If you have not used Typescript before, this would also introduce you to some of the fundamentals of the language.
+The complete web app is available on GitHub - [covid-19-us](https://github.com/lizraeli/covid-19-us) and a live version is hosted at http://covid19-us.levizraelit.com.
+We will use React and Typescript along with other libraries for UI and chart visualization.
+If you have not used Typescript before, this will also introduce you to some of the fundamentals of the language.